 Things to Consider When Offering Employee Loans

-- The reasons of providing a loan should be clear.
+- The reasons for providing a loan should be clear.
 Whether it’s for financial assistance or any other reason.
 What should be included in the loan documentation?
 Is the employee eligible for an employee loan?
-What is the eligibility criteria?
+What are the eligibility criteria?

-- Since you cater to your employees need, it’s better to ask them why they need money.
-Asking for a financial assistance for a one-time emergency or an unanticipated event is OK, but continuous overspending may lead them to borrow repeatedly.
+- Since you cater to your employees’ needs, it’s better to ask them why they need money.
+Asking for financial assistance for a one-time emergency or an unanticipated event is OK, but continuous overspending may lead them to borrow repeatedly.

 - What will be the loan amount?
 Every employer should set aside a specific amount for the loan program.
 Is it going to be a fixed amount, or is it going to be a portion of the employee’s salary?

 - What will be the term of the loan?
 Generally, these loans have shorter repayment terms ranging from two to three years.
 Longer repayment terms are harder for the employer to maintain a fund for loans.
 It will also become arduous if the employee leaves the company before repaying the loan.
 In addition, there are laws in some states’ that preclude the employer from recovering the loan.

 - What will be the repayment method?
 Is it going to be a payroll deduction?